istopwg/ippsample/BUILD.md

 Prerequisites
 -------------

-You'll need an ANSI-compliant C compiler plus a make program and POSIX-compliant shell (/bin/sh).
+You'll need a C99-compliant C compiler plus a POSIX-compliant make program and a POSIX-compliant shell (/bin/sh).
 The GNU compiler tools and Bash work well and we have tested the current IPP sample code against several versions of Clang and GCC with excellent results.

 The makefiles used by the project should work with most versions of make.
-We've tested them with GNU make as well as the make programs shipped by Compaq, HP, SGI, and Sun.
-BSD users should use GNU make (gmake) since BSD make does not support "include".
+BSD users should use GNU make (gmake) since BSD make does not support the POSIX "include" directive.

-Besides these tools you'll want the following libraries:
+Besides these tools you'll need the following libraries:

-- Avahi or mDNSResponder for Bonjour (DNS-SD) support
+- Avahi or mDNSResponder for mDNS/DNS-SD support
-- CuraEngine for 3D support
 - GNU TLS, LibreSSL, or OpenSSL for encryption support
-- LIBJPEG for JPEG support
-- LIBPNG for PNG support
 - ZLIB for compression support
+- CoreGraphics (macOS), Poppler, or Xpdf PDF rasterization support (optional)
+- CuraEngine for 3MF/STL slicing support (optional)
+- PAM for authentication support (optional)

-On a stock Debian/Ubuntu install, the following command will install most of the required prerequisites:
+On a stock Debian/Ubuntu install, the following command will install all
+prerequisites:

     sudo apt-get install build-essential autoconf avahi-daemon avahi-utils \
-        cura-engine libavahi-client-dev libjpeg-dev libnss-mdns libpam-dev \
+        cura-engine libavahi-client-dev libnss-mdns libpam-dev libssl-dev \
-        libpng-dev libssl-dev libusb-1.0-0-dev zlib1g-dev
+        zlib1g-dev

 Configuration
 -------------

-CUPS uses GNU autoconf, so you should find the usual `configure` script in the main CUPS source directory.
-To configure the code for your system, type:
+The IPP sample code uses GNU autoconf, so you should find the usual `configure` script in the main source directory.
+To configure the code for your system,
+type:

     ./configure